AqwamCreates/DataPredict/docs/TermsAndConditionsOnTheEventOfTheOriginalCreatorsDeath.md

 #### Commercial Rights

 * The Beneficiary have the right to sublicense the Library, provided that the amount of compensation must strongly benefit human individuals that are inflicted with physical health or mental health illnesses.
 The Beneficiary can use the Library's existing commercial licenses made by the Creator as its own or for creating derivatives of these licenses.
+The compensation is confirmed to be strongly beneficial if the compensation leads to one of these conditions:

+  * It leads to a large amount of patients having their medical costs subsdized by at least 10%.

+  * It leads to a medium amount of patients having their medical costs subsdized by at least 30%.

+  * It leads to a small amount of patients having their medical costs subsdized by at least 50%.

+  * It leads to a very large subsidy of a single patient that have very high medical costs throughout the patient's treatment duration that could not be realistically paid by the patient.

 ## Grant Of Third Party's Protection Upon Licensing From A Beneficiary